simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 #### Puppet Function API

-libkv must provide a Puppet function API that Puppet code can use to access a key/value store.
+simpkv must provide a Puppet function API that Puppet code can use to access a key/value store.

 * The API must provide basic key/value operations via Puppet functions